DZMB: Kabisyo era

-On February 14, 2024, in celebration of its 49th anniversary, Love Radio launched the radio drama program "Dear Love," offering listeners heartfelt stories and relatable narratives.
+On February 14, 2024, in celebration of its 49th anniversary, Love Radio launched the radio drama program Dear Love, offering listeners heartfelt stories and relatable narratives.
 Alongside this exciting addition, the station also refreshed its iconic slogan: "Kailangan pa bang i-memorize yan?
-Basic!"—reinforcing its strong presence in Philippine radio.
+Basic!"

 In October 2024, Chris Tsuper left the station to run for councilor of Lucban, Quezon for the 2025 Philippine Midterm Elections.
 As a result, his long-running program Tambalan, co-hosted with Nicole Hyala, aired its final broadcast on October 11, 2024, marking the end of an era after more than two decades on air.